dvdgeroconnell/computer_infrastructure/README.md

   a) to your local machine - [Visual Studio Code](https://code.visualstudio.com/download) and [Anaconda](https://www.anaconda.com/download) are pre-requisites.
   b) using [GitHub Codespaces](https://github.com/features/codespaces) - click the green `Code` button at the top of the repository and select Codespaces.
 2. Review the README (this document).
-3. Open the *weather.sh* notebook in Visual Studio Code.
+3. Open the *weather.ipynb* notebook in Visual Studio Code.

 ## References